OpenDriveLab/OpenScene/README.md

 As we quote from [OccNet]():

->  We believe **Occupancy** serves as a `general` representation of the scene and could facilitate perception and planning in the full-stack of autonomous driving.
+>  **Occupancy** serves as a `general` representation of the scene and could facilitate perception and planning in the full-stack of autonomous driving.
 3D Occupancy is a geometry-aware representation of the scene.

 Compared to the formulation of `3D bounding box` and `BEV segmentation`,  3D occupancy could capture the fine-grained details of critical obstacles in the driving scene.